mlaversin/OC_7_Groupomania/README.md

 npm install
 ```

-- You need to create a MongoDB database
+- You need to create a MongoDB database.

-- You need to create an .env file following the instructions in `.env.example` file
+- You need to create an .env file following the instructions in `.env.example` file.

 - You need to create an `uploads` folder in the backend root folder.